dortania/OpenCore-Install-Guide/post-install/sleep.md

 * `Misc -> Boot -> HibernateMode -> None`
   * We're gonna avoid the black magic that is S4 for this guide
+* `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args`
+  * `keeysyms=1`- Makes sure that if a kernel panic does happen during sleep, that we get all the important bits from it

 **In your BIOS**: